< All blogs

 a) available in a documented form (it doesn’t have to be an actual document, but it must be readable).

-b) communicated within the organization (there are lots of ways this can be done).
+b) communicated within the organisation (there are lots of ways this can be done).

 c) available to that list of interested parties you defined under Clause 4.